Republicans change their minds on OHP 'intelligence division' bill

 He said Stitt did not request HB 1776 and that it was “about stopping terrorism.”

-Humphrey said law enforcement already gathers intelligence on possible terrorists and other potentially violent groups, and that his bill is intended to foster better coordination and communications among the various agencies.
+Humphrey said law enforcement already gathers intelligence on possible terrorists and other potentially violent groups and that his bill is intended to foster better coordination and communication among the various agencies.

-Also Tuesday, the House passed and sent to the governor HB 2153, by Rep. Ross Ford, R-Broken Arrow, which creates the possibility of a felony charge for drug possession after four or more convictions.
+Also Tuesday, the House passed and sent to the governor HB 2153, by Rep. Ross Ford, R-Broken Arrow, which would create the possibility of a felony charge for drug possession after four or more convictions.

 Most simple drug possession charges were reduced to misdemeanors after passage of State Question 780 in 2016, but Ford said habitual users need more incentive to enter and complete treatment programs.